-Buffer Car - A non-placarded rail car, a rail car with a placard or marking shown in Group 4 on the Switching Chart or Group 5 on the Position-in-Train Chart, a residue/empty tank with no other restrictions, or a placarded rail car with no other restrictions.
+Buffer Car - (1) a non-placarded rail car, (2) a rail car with a placard or marking shown in Group 5 on the Position-in-Train Chart, (3) a residue/empty tank with no other restrictions, or a placarded rail car with no other restrictions, or (4) a placarded rail car other than a tank car.
+For a loaded bulk commodity train containing hazardous materials (ethanol, crude oil, etc.), a buffer car must weigh a minimum of 45 tons and be at least 41 feet long and not exceeding 70 feet in length.